choace0427/sellscale-backend/README.md

 - send notifications via Slack
   ... and more

+# Development

+## Overview

-Main folders are as follows
+The source directory is as follows

 ```
 - src